decodelabs/glitch/README.md

 Custom renderers may convert <code>Entities</code> to other formats such as Xml for example.

 #### Transports
 Once rendered, the package is delivered via an instance of <code>DecodeLabs\Glitch\Transport</code>, also overridable on the default <code>Context</code>.
 It is the responsibility of the <code>Transport</code> to deliver the rendered dump.
-By default, the render is just echo'd out to <code>STDOUT</code>, however custom transports may send information to other interfaces, browser extensions, logging systems, etc.
+By default, the render is just echoed out to <code>STDOUT</code>, however custom transports may send information to other interfaces, browser extensions, logging systems, etc.

 ## Exceptions